GIScience/gis-training-resource-center/content/Mobile_Data_collection/en_SMT_ex4_.md

-# Sketch Map Tool Exercise 4 - Basic Visualization of the results
+# Sketch Map Tool Exercise 4 - Basic Visualization of the results in QGIS & uMAP
 🚧This training platform and the entire content is under ⚠️construction⚠️ and may not be shared or published! 🚧